JuliaPhylo/PhyloNetworks.jl/README.md

 ##### Optimizing branch lengths and inheritance probabilities for a given network
 For a given network topology, you can optimize the branch lengths and inheritance probabilities with the pseudolikelihood.
-Minus the logarithm of the pseudolikelihood value for the network will be printed to the screen.
+Minus the logarithm of the pseudolikelihood value for the network will be printed to the screen (the lower the better).
 ```julia
 topologyMaxQPseudolik!(net1,d)
 topologyMaxQPseudolik!(net1,d,verbose=true)
 ```
-This is in particular useful if the user has some network alternatives to test out individually and choose the best in terms of the pseudolikelihood among them.
+This is useful if the user has a few network alternatives to compare.
+Each network can be optimized individually, and the network with the best pseudolikelihood can be chosen.

-For a given network with branch lengths, we can compute the pseudolikelihood with:
+For a network with given branch lengths and heritabilies, we can compute the pseudolikelihood with:
 ```julia
 topologyQPseudolik!(net1,d)
 topologyQPseudolik!(net1,d,verbose=true)
 ```
-This function is not maximizing, it is simply computing the pseudolikelihood for the given branch lenghts and probabilities of inheritance.
-It is advisable though to maximize the pseudolikelihood even when branch lengths and probabilities of inheritance are given.
-This is simply because the optimization procedure is quite fast (so it does not represent any computational burden) and it will provide a more accurate pseudolikelihood value.
+This function is not maximizing the pseudolikelihood, it is simply computing the pseudolikelihood for the given branch lenghts and probabilities of inheritance.
+At the moment, both of these functions require that the given network is of level 1 (cycles don't overlap).

 #### Debugging: the .err file
 Please report any bugs and errors to *claudia@stat.wisc.edu*.
 The easiest way to do it is by checking the .err file which will show the number of runs that failed by a bug and the corresponding seed to replicate the run.
 This is an example of what the .err file looks like: